Detecting Common Water Leaks in Homes: Troubleshooting and Repairing Tips

 Most commonly, water pipes under sinks and in bathrooms leak due to physical damage – they get knocked when you are using the cupboard.

-Faucets are the most common sources of home leaks.
+Faucets are the most common sources of home water damages.
 Drips get ignored as insignificant, but they can lose 3000 gallons of water over a year (EPA) and are a risk if the sink gets blocked and you are away.
 They are simple and cheap to fix, so never ignore them.

 Water heaters or boilers are often located out of sight but need regular checking.
 Tanks can fracture due to corrosion.
 Joints and valves on water feeds can leak due to physical damage, seal breakdown, loose connections, or old age.